yoosofan/slide/os/ps.rst

   loop:                ; A "jump to" tag

-    tsl reg, flag      ; Test and Set Lock; flag is the shared variable; it is copied ; into the register reg and flag then atomically set to 1.
+    tsl reg, lock      ; Test and Set Lock; flag is the shared variable; it is copied ; into the register reg and flag then atomically set to 1.

     cmp reg, #0        ; Was flag zero on entry_region?